3m-Al5walda/3m-Al5walda/README.md

 </div>
 <hr>
 <p>
-My name is Abdulla alkhwalda , and I love to build stuff, usually with code. ect...
+My name is Abdulla alkhwalda ,I was born 2004 and I love to build stuff, usually with code. ect...
 </p>
 <p>
 All said, I like building and designing well engineered software systems, eating any form of wrapped food (burritos, dürüm kebabs, wraps, sushi-rritos, gyros, etc), <a href="https://www">taking photos</a>, and trying to <a href="images/falling_with_style.GIF">jump out</a> of the nearest plane.